kaushalmodi/ox-hugo/example-site/content/posts/menu-meta-data-yaml3.md

 ---
-title : "White space in menu entry" date : 2017-07-19 tags : ["menu", "yaml"] draft : false menu :
+title : "White space in menu name" date : 2017-07-19 tags : ["menu", "yaml"] draft : false menu :
-  "something here":
+  main:
+    parent : "posts"
     weight : 25
+    name : "Menu in YAML"
 ---

 Testing the addition of *menu* meta data to the YAML front matter.
 Here the front matter format is set to YAML using the `HUGO_FRONT_MATTER_FORMAT` key in property drawer.

-Here there is white space in menu entry keyword.
+Here there is white space in menu name property.